kaichii/automerge.github.io/blog/2023-10-19-automerge-repo.md

 > handle.change(d => d.foo = "bar")
 ```

-`DocHandle.on("change")` registers a callback that is called whenever the document is modified – either due to a local change or a sync message being received from another peer.
+The `Repo` calls `DocHandle.on("change")` whenever the document is modified – either due to a local change or a sync message being received from another peer.

 ```
 > const handle = repo.find("automerge:4CkUej7mAYnaFMfVnffDipc4Mtvn")